jon-jacky/Piety/editors/edsel.md

 Use the command *python3 -m edsel -h* to print help.

-If you use the Python *-i* option, control transfers to a interactive Python prompt when *edsel* stops for any reason.
+If you use the Python *-i* option, control transfers to an interactive Python prompt when *edsel* stops for any reason.
 The data for all buffers and windows remains intact, so you can resume by typing *edsel()*.
-No function arguments are needed here, because the data assigned at startup is still present.
+No function arguments
+are needed here, because the data assigned at startup is still present.

 ## Display ##